 5)Understand the monthly retainer fee, contractual obligation and scope of service

 Most PR firms operate on a six-month contract and a flat fee payable monthly.
-Some firms provide strictly public relations services, while others may include social media, blog content, digital marketing, graphic design, and SEO.
-Typically, the more “add- ons,” the higher the retainer fee will be.
-It is perfectly acceptable to start with a campaign that focuses primarily on media coverage.
+Some firms provide strictly public relations services, while others may include social media, blog content, digital marketing, graphic design, and SEO as part of a marketing effort.
+Typically, the more “add- ons,” the higher the retainer fee will be in dermatology marketing.
+It is perfectly acceptable to start with a marketing campaign that focuses primarily on media coverage.
 One can always add in a la carte services when a more substantial budget is feasible.
 Also, understand what areas of the media will be pitched.
 Ask if your campaign will include all platforms of the media such as magazines, online, radio, and TV or is the firm only going to focus on your local market.
 This is a crucial question to ask!

 6) Don’t ignore chemistry!